facebook/react-native-website/website/blog/2025-04-08-react-native-0.79.md

 **The root `react-native` import is strongly recommended**

-As a general takeaway, we strongly recommend importing from the root `'react-native'` path, to avoid extraneous breaking changes in future.
+As a general takeaway, we strongly recommend importing from the root `'react-native'` path, to avoid extraneous breaking changes in the future.
 In our next release, we will be deprecating deep imports, as part of better defining React Native's public JavaScript API ([see the RFC](https://github.com/react-native-community/discussions-and-proposals/pull/894)).

 :::